-- A tine assembly consists of eight tines mounted on a tine holder. - If removing both tine assemblies, mark them "left" and "right" before removal.
-Remove (2) pins and (2) cotter pins that secure the tine assembly to the tine shaft.
-If necessary, use a rubber mallet to tap the tine assembly outward off the shaft. - Before reinstalling the tine assembly, inspect the tine shaft for rust, rough spots or burrs.
+- Before reinstalling the tine assembly, inspect the tine shaft for rust, rough spots or burrs.
 Lightly file or sand, as needed.
 Apply a thin coat of grease to the shaft. - 4.
-Install each tine assembly so that the cutting (sharp) edge of the tines will enter the soil first when the tiller moves forward. - Bend cotter pins once inserted to prevent the pins from coming out.
+Install each tine assembly so that the cutting (sharp) edge of the tines will enter the soil first when the tiller moves forward. - 5.
+Bend cotter pins once inserted to prevent the pins from coming out.